 Vinyl, Fiberglass or Wood?
 Which Window Material is Best for your Home?

-When it comes to finding the ideal replacement window for your home, there are many features to examine.
-From style to price to intended usage, the options available for windows can seem overwhelming.
+When choosing the right replacement window for your home, there are many features to examine.
+From style to price to use, the options available for windows can seem overwhelming.

-Some buyers decide that a window reflecting their house’s architectural or interior design is their top priority.
-Others place more emphasis on the window’s features, such as energy efficiency.
-The type of glass may also play a role in the decision.
+Some buyers decide that a window blending with their house’s architectural or interior design is their top priority.
+Others put more emphasis on the window’s features, such as energy efficiency.
+The type of glass can also play a role in the decision.

-However, a common area homeowners might not have considered when planning to add new windows is the kind of material used in a window frame and sash.
+However, a common area homeowners might not have thought about when planning to add new windows is the type of material used in a window frame and sash.

 Vinyl, fiberglass and wood are the three most commonly used materials in frames and sashes.
 Each material type has specific advantages and disadvantages.
-Homeowners should factor them into their decision when buying a new or replacement home window.
+Homeowners would do well to factor them into their decision when buying a new or replacement home window.
 Here are important points to consider about different window materials:

-The most economical of window materials, vinyl windows present flexible style choices that include many of the same features available in more expensive windows.Pros:
+The most economical of window materials, vinyl windows present flexible style options that include many of the same features available in higher-priced windows.Pros:

 - Energy Efficient